About the guide

 Deployment: vManage Cluster Disaster Recovery (DR)

 This section explains the prerequisites and steps to configure administrator triggered disaster recovery failover for a vManage primary/secondary cluster design.
-The primary and standby vManage clusters are configured with the same number of instances running the same services, and each cluster is located in a separate data center.
+The primary and standby vManage clusters are configured with the same number of instances running the same services, and each cluster is in a separate data center.

 The vManage cluster design followed in this guide helps achieve: